-Immediate Suspension from Clinical Responsibilities is not appealable and is not disclosed to third parties in response to requests for information about the resident.
+Immediate Suspension from Clinical Responsibilities Pending Investigation may be grieved through the Grievance and Arbitration Procedure (Article 9) and shall not be disclosed to third parties in response to requests for information about the Employee.

-Probation: Probation is a period when a resident is required to correct continued documented substandard performance or behavioral issues, violations of educational standards or policy, or inability to remediate a letter of concern or performance improvement plan.
-Probation becomes a permanent designation in the resident's file, and is disclosed to third parties in response to requests for information about the resident.

-Renewal Without Promotion: A residency program may determine a resident has not performed to a level that would allow the resident to progress to the next year of their training program.
-The program may in that case ask the resident to repeat the year at the same Program year level.
-This would be reflected on their certificate of completion and therefore disclosed to third parties in response to requests for information about the resident.

-Non-Renewal of Appointment: Non-Renewal means the training program has decided not to offer a contract to the resident for the next academic year or training period for failing to maintain academic and/or other professional standards required to progress in or complete the program.
-Non-renewal of Appointment becomes a permanent designation in the resident's file, may be appealed in accordance with the appeals process included in this policy, and is disclosed to third parties in response to requests for information about the resident.
-Non-renewal of Appointment due to failure to pass the USMLE or COMLEX examinations is not appealable (see USMLE and COMLEX Examination Policy).

-Dismissal: Dismissal involves immediate and permanent removal of the resident from the educational program for failing to maintain academic and/or other professional standards required to progress in or complete the program as determined by the Program Director in conference with the program's CCC, department chair and the DIO.
-Dismissal is typically preceded by sufficient notice to the resident that there are significant deficiencies in the knowledge, performance, or behaviors and potentially by previous disciplinary actions.
-However, there is no requirement that there be any preceding disciplinary action prior to a resident being terminated.
-Dismissal can occur at any point other than the end of the academic year or end of the stated contract period, at which time it is defined as Non-Renewal of Appointment.
-Dismissal becomes a permanent designation in the resident's file, may be appealed in accordance with the appeals process included in this policy, and is disclosed to third parties in response to requests for information about the resident.
+- 4. Probation: Probation is a period during which an Employee is required to correct substandard performance or behavioral issues, violations of educational standards or policy, or inability to remediate a letter of concern or performance improvement plan.
+Probation becomes a permanent designation in the Employee's file, and will be disclosed to third parties in response to requests for information about the Employee.
+Placement on Probation may be grieved through the Grievance and Arbitration Procedure (Article 9). - 5.
+Renewal Without Promotion: A residency program may determine an Employee has not performed to a level that would allow the Employee to progress to the next year of their training program.
+The program may in that case ask the Employee to repeat the year, or a portion of that year, at the same Program year level.
+This would be reflected on their certificate of completion and therefore disclosed to third parties in response to requests for information about the Employee.
+Renewal Without Promotion may be grieved through the Grievance and Arbitration Procedure (Article 9). - 6.
+Non-Renewal of Appointment: Non-Renewal means the training program has decided not to offer a contract to the Employee for the next academic year or training period for failing to maintain academic and/or other professional standards required to progress in or complete the program.
+Non-renewal of Appointment becomes a permanent designation in the Employee's file, may be grieved through the Grievance and Arbitration Procedure (Article 9), and will be disclosed to third parties in response to requests for information about the Employee. - 7.
+Dismissal: Dismissal involves immediate and permanent removal of the Employee for failing to maintain academic and/or other professional standards required to progress in or complete the program.
+Consistent with just cause standards, dismissal is typically preceded by sufficient notice to the Employee that there are significant deficiencies in the knowledge, performance, or behaviors and potentially by previous disciplinary actions.
+However, in cases of serious misconduct, failure to meet employment eligibility requirements as listed above in section 3, and/or serious patient care issues, there may not be any preceding disciplinary action prior to an Employee being terminated.
+Dismissal becomes a permanent designation in the Employee's file, may be grieved through the Grievance and Arbitration Procedure (Article 9), and will be disclosed to third parties in response to requests for information about the Employee.

-Procedures
+B. Procedures

-PIP
+- 1. PIP

-The Program Director will meet at least semi-annually with each resident as required by the ACGME Common Program Requirements and formalize a PIP as recommended by the CCC for the next 6-month training period.
-The PD may elect to formalize additional PIPs at any time to address shortcomings in a resident's performance or growth.
-All PIPs will have specific goals and timelines such that a follow-up meeting will result in the formal resolution of the PIP.
+- The Program Director will meet at least semi-annually with each Employee and formalize a PIP as recommended by the Clinical Competency Committee (CCC) for the next 6-month training period.
+The PD may elect to formalize additional PIPs at any time to address shortcomings in an Employee's performance or growth.
+All PIPs shall have specific goals and timelines such that a follow-up meeting will result in the formal resolution of the PIP.

-Letter of Concern
+- 2. Letter of Concern